-It is often said that fresh, free range eggs taste so much better than store-bought.
+It is often said that fresh, free-range eggs taste so much better than store-bought.
 Raising your own chickens is the best way to ensure your eggs come from happy and healthy chickens.

 A food source to rely on

-In 2020 it is a luxury to have a self-sufficient lifestyle.
+A self-sufficient lifestyle has become a luxury in 2020.
+And, becoming self-sufficient with your own chickens has seen a huge spike in interest from around the country.
 Who would have thought that garden-grown vegetables and an endless supply of eggs would suddenly be so desirable?
 At the beginning of 2020 we witnessed what panic buying looked like.
 At the mere mention of the word pandemic and lockdown, shelves in stores around the US quickly became bare.

 For centuries, eggs have come to the rescue.
 Providing an easy meal or snack that is satisfying, simple to prepare and nutritious.